 Quarterly Status Reports

 Quarterly status reports are required from all funded projects during the development stage (from the time funds are awarded until completion and occupancy of the project).
 The quarterly reports will include, at a minimum, the status of funds expended and progress to date.
 A final budget must be prepared and submitted at the time of construction start and project completion.
-Staff will rely on the reports to determine if satisfactory progress is being made on the project.
+Staff will rely on the reports to determine if satisfactory progress is being made on the project and funds are expected to be contracted within 12 months of council adoption.
+OMS reporting will be conducted with City of Bellevue Human Services team.

 After occupancy, the project sponsor or manager must submit an annual report summarizing the number of project beneficiaries, housing expenses for the target population and other eligibility criteria established in the regulatory agreement.
 In addition, for projects with loan payments, financial information must be reported annually which will be used for assessing contingent loan payments and project health.
 All projects will also be evaluated periodically for long term sustainability.
 The annual reports will be required for the full duration of affordability.